AnnabellaM/MSR-Static-Analysis-Artifacts/README.md

 - `repositories.csv`
 This file contains the repositories used in the paper.
 It includes the repository name and host (GitHub or BitBucket).

+## Download Data
+The data is downloaded from GitHub and BitBucket in the scripts located in the `code/download_data/` directory.
+The scripts are as follows:
+- [download_issues.py](./code/download_data/download_issues.py): This script downloads issues and pull requests from GitHub and BitBucket.
+These are saved into json files in a `raw_data/` directory.
+- [download_commits.py](./code/download_data/download_commits.py): This script downloads commits from GitHub and BitBucket.
+These are saved into json files in a `raw_data/` directory.
+- [generate_dataset.py](./code/download_data/generate_dataset.py): This script generates the dataset from the raw data downloaded from GitHub and BitBucket.
+It processes the raw data and saves it into CSV files in the `data/` directory.
+Specifically, it generates the `issues_metadata.csv`, `pull_requests_metadata.csv`, and `commits_metadata.csv`.

 ## Analysis
 The analysis performed in the paper is located in the `code/analysis/` directory.
 They answer RQ1 of the paper.
 The analysis is divided into the following subdirectories: